-3.3.2 Solver Information
+3.3.3 Solver Information

-These specify properties to define the actions specific to solvers, typically including the equation to solve, the projection type and the method of time integration.
+These specify properties to define the actions specific to solvers, typically including the equation to solve and the projection type.
 The property/value pairs are specified as XML attributes.
 For example,

 '''

 1 <SOLVERINFO>

 2

 3

-4

-5 </SOLVERINFO>
+4 </SOLVERINFO>

 '''

-Boolean-valued solver properties are specified using True or False.
+Boolean-valued solver properties are specified using (True) or (False).
 The list of available solvers in Nektar++ can be found in Part III.

-3.3.2.1 Drivers
+3.3.3.1 Drivers